TimUK/OnsetPickups/README.md

 To create a vehicle repair pickup:
 /createpickup repair

+To delete a pickup:
+Walk in to a pickup created by the package and type /deletepickup

 ## Current known issues
 When pickups.json file exists but is empty, there will be a (harmless) error in the console when attempting to load the pickups.